esp-rs/book/README.md

 work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

-Please, be sure to follow the [Style [Guide](rust-doc-style-guide.md) when contributing.
+While contributing, please follow the [Rust Documentation Style Guide](rust-doc-style-guide.md).